 “That’s what I wanted to see!”
 Cormac bellowed.
 “The look of absolute fear!
 It’s all that matters in this world!”

 “None of that matters.
 You see, I never really cared about ruling the world.
 I don’t care about peace or the Dark Oviri either.
 All I care about is power; I thirst for it.
 I want the power to cause everyone in the world to die!”
 Cormac cackled with a psychotic smile.
 “Yes, I will become the ruler of death itself!”

 Ray clenched his fists.
 He had to think of something and fast.
 If he couldn’t come up with some kind of plan, it would mean the end of the Light Elementals or even the whole world.
-The absolute horror of the unfolding events clouded his mind.
-Ray couldn’t find an answer to their problems.
+However, the absolute horror of the unfolding events clouded his mind, and he couldn’t find an answer to their problems.

 The Toivoa destroyer did not move.
 It remained in the same position with no sign of going anywhere.
 Cormac began to bark at it, attempting to get it to bend to its will.
 It did not obey; it stayed completely still.

 “Did you really think it would be that easy?”
 A familiar voice laughed.